 - When group members get heated, remind them of the terms established at the beginning of the meeting.

 - Redirect people toward making “I feel like” statements when discussing how they perceive others’ words, thoughts, and actions.

 12. Active Listening

 Active listening is listening with the intent to understand.
-When it comes to conflict, heightened emotions often prevent effective communication from happening.
+When it comes to conflict resolution, heightened emotions often prevent effective discussions from happening.
 This is because when people feel threatened, they become defensive as a means to protect themselves.
 As a result, they stop listening and begin mentally formulating their next attack while the other person speaks.
 Acting in this manner doesn’t resolve problems—it just drives a wedge further in between people.

 - Request that each person pauses for a moment to think about what is being said.
 Then, ask them to repeat back what they feel was communicated to them.